Skip to main contentSkip to main navigationSkip to footer content

 • 1130 - 1350 SAT range

 While this is the average academic profile that characterizes our student body, potential applicants should keep in mind that we consider every application on an individual basis.
-Transfer applicants are considered in light of this academic profile, as well as academic performance in any college-level coursework.
 Anyone interested in a Covenant College education should apply.

 Your high school curriculum should include at least 16 units, with each unit representing one year of satisfactory work in a particular subject.
 We recommend that your units be distributed as follows: